Yoast/Yoast-SEO-for-Magento2/README.md

 - If a form input component can be found based on the attribute code, the input component's value is returned.
 - If a form input component could exist but doesn't exist yet (JIT fieldset rendering), **and** the entity already had a value for that attribute code, then that value is returned.
 - If a provider has been configured, the provider is instructed to return a value.
+The attribute code does not have to exist.
 - If the placeholder has a default value configured, the default value is returned.
+The attribute code does not have to exist.
 - A blank value is returned.